microsolidarity/handbook/practice-program/intermediate-program/README.md

 Tickets are available for €140.
 Income from ticket sales will be used to pay the hosting team, and we'll share 10% of the income with the Microsolidarity common fund.
 - **[Register for Timezone A](https://opencollective.com/dashboard/intermediate-practice-program-timezone-a-2743ecf8)**
 - **[Register for Timezone B](https://opencollective.com/microsolidarity/events/intermediate-practice-program-timezone-b-461e9add)**

+If you want to join but money is a barrier to you participating, you can [apply for a scholarship](https://forms.gle/kSzWTDJCvxMYiTJf8).

+### Your Hosts
+This program was designed and is hosted by Jocelyn Ames, Jonas Gröner, Gui Trevisan and Sara Bajor.
+They've been hosting the last two iterations of the introductory practice program.
+After hearing participants longing for more applied practice at the end of the introductory program they decided to create this next offering in response to this longing.